-The establishment of the new joint venture will be officially announced once all anti-trust reviews are completed.
-The service commencement date for Ocean Network Express is April 1, 2018.
-The new entity will control a fleet of 1.4m TEU, or about 7% of the world’s total capacity, ranking it sixth among the global liner shipping operators.
-The current plans are to establish a holding company in Japan, with an operating company to be incorporated in Singapore.
+The organizations behind it will officially announce the establishment of the new joint venture once all anti-trust reviews are completed.
+Subsequently, the service commencement date for Ocean Network Express is April 1, 2018.
+Altogether, the new entity controls a fleet of 1.4m TEU, or about 7% of the world’s total capacity, ranking it sixth among the global liner shipping operators.
+Furthermore, the organization plans to establish a holding company in Japan, with an operating company to be incorporated in Singapore.

-In addition, regional headquarters of the operating company will be set up in Singapore, Hong Kong, the UK, US and Brazil.
+In addition, the operating company will set up regional headquarters in Singapore, Hong Kong, the UK, US and Brazil.
 “The move will allow Ocean Network Express to better meet customers’ needs by providing high-quality, competitive services through the consolidation and enhancement of the three companies’ global network and service structures,” NYK said in a statement.

 For the most up-to-date information on global shipping and logistics news that may affect your business, visit our news page!
 Don’t know where to start?
 Click here to read about the latest on the Hanjin Bankruptcy and its effects on the global shipping landscape!